 - Start with “dirty” or unwashed hair.
 Hairstylists usually advice against washing your hair on the wedding day.
 Clean hair may not hold its shape as much as unwashed hair does.
 If you’re worried about it being greasy, try using a dry shampoo.
 It works wonders!

-It doesn’t matter whether you’re sporting Audrey Hepburn’s mini fringe or Anna Wintour’s full signature bangs.
+It doesn’t matter whether you’re sporting Audrey Hepburn’s mini fringe or Anna Wintour’s full signature fringe (or bangs).
 Bangs demand attention.
-Plus, they also look super chic if you know how to style them.
+And they can also look super chic if you know how to style them.

 If you’re feeling practical, the easy option is to have your hair pulled back in a clean and polished updo.
 Let your soft wispy fringe gently frame your face.
 Then, keep the rest of your hair from getting in your way by styling it into a bun.
 A chignon or even loose braids will also work just as fine.